miahmo652/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+  Stateful class components is a class component with a state.
+Class Main extends Component {
+constructor() {
+super()
+state={
+Item: []
+}
+}

 2. Describe the different phases of the component lifecycle.

+    The render phase has no side effect and can be stopped, paused, restarted by react.
+Pre commit phase reads the dom and commit phase works with the dom, run side effects and schedule update.

 3. Demonstrate an understanding of class component lifecycle methods.

+    The constructor method is created to incite the state data for the initial render.
+Then render is used to return information to the dom.
+We call componentdidmount to then fetch data and setstate.

 4. Define stateful logic.

+      Stateful logic is logic built into a component.
+It can be a click event, or a toggle or even formatting data function

 5. Describe how to test a React component with React Testing Library.

+    You first call the file your testing and render it, Then you write out the functions you want to test and see if it passes or fails for example: test(“failed test run”,()=>{ render(<CheckoutForm/>) const msg=screen.getByTestId(successMessage)}

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.